Egoago/SocialDistanceEstimation/src/feedback/README.md

-# Documentation of Distances and feedback stuffs
+# Documentation of Distances and Feedback stuffs

 ## Overview
 `Distance` package: